 Case citations in law reports, publication & essays: Cases after 2001/02

-Neutral citations now serve as the official case number.
+Neutral citations now serve as the provider neutral method of identifying a judgment.
 As such, when a case published in a law report series cites a judgment later than 2001, the neutral citation will appear in front of the more usual law report series citations: e.g. R v Rezvi UKHL 1, 1 AC 1099.

 You can find this rule in Practice Note 1 All ER 193 (introduced for the Court of Appeal and Administrative Courts, and extended to the High Court by Practice Direction 1 All ER 351):